aphitorite/Logsort/README.md

 To see Logsort's practical performance, jump to [Results](https://github.com/aphitorite/Logsort#Results).

-**Usage:** define `VAR` type and `CMP` comparison function.
+**Usage:** define `VAR` element type and `CMP` comparison function.

 ## Motivation

-O(n log n) in-place stable sorting is a hard task to achieve for sorting algorithms.
+O(n log n) in-place stable sorting is hard to achieve for sorting algorithms.
 Bubble Sort and Insertion Sort are stable and in-place but suboptimal.
 Efficient sorts, such as Quicksort and Heapsort, are in-place and O(n log n) but unstable.

 One class of sorting algorithms that achieve both in-place, stability, and O(n log n) time is Block Sort (a.k.a.
 Block Merge Sorts), such as [Wikisort](https://github.com/BonzaiThePenguin/WikiSort) and [Grailsort](https://github.com/Mrrl/GrailSort), which are in-place merge sorts.
 However, they are incredibly complicated and hard to implement.
 In addition, in-place stable partitioning is a rather obscure problem in sorting.
 Katajainen & Pasanen 1992 describes an O(1) space O(n) time partitioning algorithm, but it's only of theoretical interest.